Undocumented Journey: An Educational Dream Realized for Illegal Immigrants

 It will guide you as you listen (or read) along.

-In 1972, Marsha worked for the Peace Corp in Jamaica.
-She became friendly with a neighbor woman named Yvonne.
-By casually mentioning the town she lived near – Montclair, New Jersey – Marsha set in motion a dream that Yvonne would sacrifice everything to fulfill.
-Although some would call her an “illegal immigrant” Yvonne accomplished the impossible.
+In 1972, Marsha worked for the Peace Corp in Jamaica and became friendly with a neighbor named Yvonne.
+By casually mentioning the town she lived near Marsha set in motion a dream that Yvonne would sacrifice everything to fulfill.

 - Why do you think Yvonne latched on to the idea of the importance of education for her children?